How to prevent HubSpot quarantined (blocked) contacts

 • Have opened or clicked a marketing email

-• Opted in through a valid form submission
+• Opted in through a HubSpot form submission or a confirmed double opt-in

 Need help?